Writing a book

 I changed a couple of names to avoid repetition, so Martyn Wells, you are now Matthew, to avoid confusion with my ‘uncle’ Martyn, and Pete, you are now Patrick, to avoid confusion with my colleague Pete, and Sarah Varney, you are now Libby, to avoid confusion with my twin sister.

 Once I had the manuscript down to a workable length, I was assigned an editor.
 I was thrilled that this was to be the now-freelance Jennifer Barclay – a lovely symmetry given that it was she who had initially introduced me to Summersdale.
 She gave me guidance on the continuity of story lines, the development of characters, and clarity of some of my descriptions (what do you mean here, give us a little more detail here, etc).
 Her input was brilliant and I am tremendously grateful to her, for both her excellent editing, and for contacting me in the first place.
 Had that not happened my book would probably not have been published (I sent the MS to many companies, but very few accept unsolicited manuscripts).
-I could always have self-published, but now the world would be burdened with a very dry and un-imaginative 110,000 word-long book.
+I could always have self-published, but now the world would be burdened with a very dry and un-imaginative 110,000+ word book.

 The manuscript was then copy-edited (which involved checking LOTS of facts, including the spellings of all the place-names, of which there were many) and is now back at Summersdale for final proof-reading.
 Then the whole book will be finalised: cover design, acknowledgements, illustrations and endorsements – ready to hit the shelves in March.